linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 07.11.2025
+- Topic: SNaaS v3.3
+- Directory: /posts/2025/November/07
+- Description: ``` The future of social networks just got an upgrade!
+We released Social Networks as a Service (SNaaS) Version 3.3.
+It features enhanced, transparent billing, powerful tools to track your network growth, and major bug fixes for a smoother experience.
+Take full control of your decentralized Web4 community with Linkspreed. ```

 ### 06.11.2025
 - Topic: Teamwork Makes Communities Work
 - Directory: /posts/2025/November/06